godunko/a0b-tools/README.md

 * `dt:&cpu0:compatible`: CPU architecture, only supported value is `arm,cortex-m4f`
 * `dt:&cpu0:clock-frequency`: CPU frequency
 * `dt:&nvic:arm,num-irq-priority-bits` number of bits of priority supported by MCU's NVIC
+* `dt:/chosen/a0b,sram:reg`: SRAM address and size
+* `dt:/chosen/a0b,flash:reg`: FLASH address and size
 * `runtime`: configuration parameters of runtime
 * `scenarios`: scenario variables to be used to construct GNAT runtime